JustinBeckwith/linkinator/README.md

 - `concurrency` (number) -  The number of connections to make simultaneously.
 Defaults to 100.
 - `port` (number) - When the `path` is provided as a local path on disk, the `port` on which to start the temporary web server.
 Defaults to a random high range order port.
 - `recurse` (boolean) - By default, all scans are shallow.
 Only the top level links on the requested page will be scanned.
 By setting `recurse` to `true`, the crawler will follow all links on the page, and continue scanning links **on the same domain** for as long as it can go.
 Results are cached, so no worries about loops.
+- `timeout` (number) - By default, requests made by linkinator do not time out (or follow the settings of the OS).
+This option (in milliseconds) will fail requests after the configured amount of time.
 - `linksToSkip` (array | function) - An array of regular expression strings that should be skipped, OR an async function that's called for each link with the link URL as its only argument.
 Return a Promise that resolves to `true` to skip the link or `false` to check it.

 #### linkinator.LinkChecker()